The Iris Awards: Honoring women of achievement in Southwest Washington

 There are very few volunteer organizations in Southwest Washington that have not benefitted from McEnerny-Ogle’s energy, enthusiasm, and leadership.
 Issues particularly important to women and underrepresented groups have also been at the core of McEnerny-Ogle’s work.
 She has worked with the League of Women Voters to help educate the community on important issues and elections, and the Community Military Appreciation Committee in support of our veterans and their families.
 A Leadership Clark County graduate and alumni award winner, she has worked tirelessly to make Southwest Washington a better place to live for all its residents.

-The Iris Awards are supported by Clark College, the Clark College Foundation, Greater Vancouver Chamber of Commerce and theVancouver Business Journal, which publishes the “Women in Business” directory, the only Portland/Vancouver metro area directory of businesses that are owned, directed or managed by women.
+The Iris Awards are presented annually by Clark College, the Clark College Foundation, Greater Vancouver Chamber of Commerce and theVancouver Business Journal, which publishes the “Women in Business” directory, the only Portland/Vancouver metro area directory of businesses that are owned, directed or managed by women.
 The Iris Award winners will be featured in the 2015 “Women in Business” directory.
+This year we welcome H-RoC as a presenting sponsor.

 Attending the event: